Dramatically Increase Income at Events including Churches, Schools, Fairs, Conventions, and Parties

 To maximize your kick-off income, be sure and do as many of the promotional ideas on this page as possible.

 Remember, ALL THE MONEY AND PLEDGES THAT ARE PASSED THROUGH THE WELL COUNT!
-So if someone has pledged a $2,000 or $10,000 or $50,000 donation to your event, don't just accept it.
+So if someone has pledged $20, or $50, or $2,000 or $10,000 or a $50,000 donation to your event, don't just accept it.
 Use it as a matching grant at an event with your Well.
 Use it to get a lot of other people to donate $5, $10, $100 or more.
 Promote your event as an assault on the record.
 Encourage people to search for and bring all the coins from their home.
-Give away the toy mini-Wells FREE for a $25 or greater donation.
-Or $50 or more...the amount is up to you.
+Give away the toy mini-Wells FREE for a $25 to $50 donation or whatever amount you set.
 At the end of the event or day, consider EVERYTHING that has been donated as part of your Well's income!

 We would love to publish your event results.
 Just let us know!